colmena/colmena/README.md

     grunt build

-### Run gulp sreve to start the API and frontend:
+### Run gulp serve to start the API and frontend:

-    gulp server
+    gulp serve

 ## Running